rotskoff-group/polycomp/paper/paper.md

 As the code is written entirely in Python, it provides an accessible platform for performant polymer simulations for any researcher familiar with the language.
-The source code for PolyComp has been archived to Zenodo with the linked DOI: [@polycomp_zenodo], and detailed derivations of methods are available in previous publication [@pertCoacervationDrivesMorphological2025].
+The source code for PolyComp has been archived to Zenodo with the linked DOI: [@polycomp_zenodo].
+Detailed derivations of methods are available in a previous publication [@pertCoacervationDrivesMorphological2025].

 # Acknowledgements